semaio/Magento2-ConfigImportExport/docs/config-export.md

  --filename (-f)         Specifies the export file name.
 Defaults to "config" (when not using "--filePerNameSpace").
  --filepath (-p)         Specifies the export path where the export file(s) will be written.
 Defaults to "var/export/config/Ymd_His/".
- --include (-i)          Path prefix, multiple values can be comma separated; exports only those paths --includeScope          Scope name, multiple values can be comma separated; exports only those scopes --includeScopeId        Scope ID(s), multiple values can be comma separated.
-Only applies if exactly one scope is given (websites, groups or stores).
-In that case values are exported only for the given scope ID(s).
+ --include (-i)          Path prefix, multiple values can be comma separated; exports only those paths --includeScope          Scope name, multiple values can be comma separated; exports only those scopes.
- --exclude (-x)          Path prefix, multiple values can be comma separated; exports everything except ...
+                         To export only specific scopes add there ID(s) using a colon and separate them with semicolon: e.g. --includeScope=websites:1;2,stores:1;2;3;4;5 will export the settings for website IDs 1 and 2 and for the store view IDs 1 to 5 --exclude (-x)          Path prefix, multiple values can be comma separated; exports everything except ...
  --filePerNameSpace (-s) Export each namespace into its own file.
 Enable with: y (default: "n")
 ```